-Compensation: For purposes of this survey the term is used to refer only to the state-administered program that provides violent crime victims with recompense for their out-of-pocket financial losses directly resulting from the crime.
+Compensation: State-administered programs that can provide violent crime victims with recompense for their out-of-pocket financial losses directly resulting from the crime.
 It is not intended to encompass restitution, or pursuit of civil claims or judgments.
 (See Crime and Restitution.)

-Compensation Award: The sum of money ordered by the State Victim Compensation Board/Authority to be paid to a victim of crime as recompense for their out-of-pocket financial losses directly resulting form the crime.
+Compensation Award: The sum of money ordered by the State Victim Compensation Board/Authority to be paid to a victim of crime as recompense for their out-of-pocket financial losses directly resulting from the crime.
 (See Compensation and Crime.)